nextyio/nextydocument/source/start-a-sealing-node/windows.rst

 Windows
 ********************************************************************************

-#.
-Go to gonex download directory, extract (with zip program) then it'll create a gonex executable file in the same directory (gonex.exe)
+1. Go to gonex download directory, extract (with zip program) then it'll create a gonex executable file in the same directory (gonex.exe)

-#.
-Create new account (wallet)
+2. Create new account (wallet)

 * Open command prompt by typing cmd on Run window, then press Enter

 * The command line window display, go to directory that you extracted the Gonex file

-* Enter the following commands in command prompt to crete account (wallet)
+* Enter the following commands in command prompt to create account (wallet)

 ``gonex account new``